House committee document could mean trouble for anti-Trump 'deep statists'

 Sara Carter reports on a classified document that was released to all members of the House today.
 The document seems to be a compilation of information, prepared by House intelligence committee staff, relating to the anti-Trump dossier, the FBI, the warrant to conduct surveillance on members of the Trump campaign, and the use of that warrant.

 Carter calls the document a bombshell.
-Her sources say its revelations might lead to the removal of senior officials in the FBI and Department of Justice, and perhaps even the criminal prosecution of some.
+Her sources say its revelations might lead to the removal of senior officials in the FBI and Department of Justice, and perhaps even to the criminal prosecution of some.
 They also say, less plausibly, that the revelations could lead to the end of Robert Mueller’s investigation into President Trump and his associates.

-What information does the classified document contain.
+What information does the classified document contain?
 We don’t know yet.
 It’s classified.

 However, there’s a good chance one revelation (if we can still call it that) will be that the FBI used uncorroborated information from Christopher Steele’s anti-Trump dossier (paid for by the Clinton campaign) to obtain surveillance warrants from the FISA court.
 Lindsey Graham has all but said that this occurred.